-- they have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices, particularly in regard to remote learning and live learning; - attend and complete all safeguarding training in school; - report any possible safeguarding or welfare concerns to the DSL during any form of face-to-face or remote communication with students; - they have read, understood and signed the Staff Acceptable Use Policy (AUP); - they report any suspected misuse or problem to the Headteacher for investigation / action / sanction; - all digital communications with students / pupils / parents / carers should be on a professional level and only carried out using official school systems, particularly during remote and live learning; - online safety issues are embedded in all aspects of the curriculum and other activities; - pupils understand and follow the Online Safety Policy and acceptable use policies; - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices; - in lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches; and - review resources, even when from a trusted source, to ensure all sites and resources used, both in lessons and remotely, are age and content appropriate.
+- they have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices, particularly in regard to remote learning and live learning; - attend and complete all safeguarding training in school, including annual cybersecurity training; - report any possible safeguarding or welfare concerns to the DSL during any form of face-to-face or remote communication with students; - they have read, understood and signed the Staff Acceptable Use Policy (AUP); - they report any suspected misuse to the Headteacher and/or DSL (i.e. when they witness of suspect unsuitable material has been accessed; there is failure in the software or abuse in the system; and they notice abbreviations or misspellings that allows access to restricted material) - notify the ICT Manager and DSL when they are teaching topics which could create unusual activity on filtering logs or there are perceived unreasonable restrictions that affect teaching and learning activities; - all digital communications with students / pupils / parents / carers should be on a professional level and only carried out using official school systems, particularly during remote and live learning; - online safety issues are embedded in all aspects of the curriculum and other activities; - pupils understand and follow the Online Safety Policy and acceptable use policies; - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices; - in lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches; and - review resources, even when from a trusted source, to ensure all sites and resources used, both in lessons and remotely, are age and content appropriate.